 Advantages of Solo 401(k)s

-We’ve talked about many benefits a solo 401(k) has to offer, especially compared to other retirement accounts.
-They are flexible and provide self-employed individuals the opportunity to save for retirement without having to rely on a company-sponsored plan.
+We’ve discussed many benefits a solo 401(k) offers, especially compared to other retirement accounts.
+They are flexible and allow self-employed individuals to save for retirement without relying on a company-sponsored plan.
 Here are some additional big advantages of using a 401(k) plan as an individual.

 Compared to other retirement plans, solo 401(k)s have the highest contribution limits.
-That’s because there are two ways you can contribute, as the employer and the employee.
-This unique feature of the individual 401(k) is a huge advantage for those that are self-employed.
+That’s because you can contribute in two ways, as the employer and the employee.
+This unique feature of the individual 401(k) is a huge advantage for those who are self-employed.

-If your spouse works for and earns income from your business, as an employee they can make elective deferrals to the individual retirement account.
-Depending on how much money your spouse earns, they can contribute up to the allowable limit plus ($19,500) plus a catch-up contribution (if applicable).
+If your spouse works for and earns income from your business as an employee, they can make elective deferrals to the individual retirement account.
+Depending on how much money your spouse earns, they can contribute up to the allowable limit ($23,000) plus a catch-up contribution (if applicable).
 You, the employer, can also add another 25% of compensation as a profit-sharing contribution.
-Basically, the solo 401(k) makes it possible to double your retirement contribution.
+The solo 401(k) makes it possible to double your retirement contribution.

 When you are setting up a solo plan, you have the option to allow a loan option.
-With a loan plan, you are able to pull funds out of the account and receive a check in the mail.
-Because it’s a loan, you are expected to continuously pay back the loan, plus interest.
+With a loan plan, you can pull funds out of the account and receive a check in the mail.
+Because it’s a loan, you are expected to pay back the loan, plus interest, continuously.
 This option should only be used for emergencies as it will likely derail your retirement goals.

 How To Invest in Real Estate with a Solo 401(k)

-Unlike an employer-sponsored plan, a solo 401(k) is a self-directed retirement account and can be used to directly invest in real estate.
-In fact, buying real estate with a self-directed IRA is a tax strategy commonly used by investors.
+Unlike an employer-sponsored plan, a solo 401(k) is a self-directed retirement account and can be used to invest in real estate directly.
+Buying real estate with a self-directed IRA is a tax strategy commonly used by investors.

 Investing in real estate with a solo 401(k) is a great way to avoid paying capital gains taxes and can help you grow your retirement nest egg a lot faster.